 Writing Your Life 2021

-This online course (8 topics ) is for those who have an interest in writing about personal history for publication, for their own satisfaction or to leave for family.
+This 8 topic online course is for those who have an interest in writing about personal history for publication, for their own satisfaction or to leave for family.
 Students work at their own pace to explore the art and craft of memoir and are given guidance in the process of imposing a narrative framework on experiences, memories and emotions.
 Each session of this course will be based on a theme: eg: a childhood memory, places, family and significant life events.
 By the end of this course, students will have greater clarity on how to create a compelling memoir.
 Comprehensive workbooks and examples accompany this course and tutor feedback is given on weekly writing exercises.
 A new topic and exercises will be posted online every week for the first eight weeks.
-The course is designed to be completed within 4 months but you can take up to six months.
+The course is designed to be completed within 4 months and should be completed within a year of starting.

 Writing Your Life Programme 2021